In the age of injections, how young is too young?

-Is it time for Botox?
+Is it time for BOTOX?

 Now that you’ve contorted your face and found your lines, relax your muscles and neutralize your expression.

 You may be able to still see the lines on your face, even though you’re not making an expression.
-These lines, which are referred to as “constant lines,” can be treated, if desired, with Botox.
+These lines, which are referred to as “constant lines,” can be treated, if desired, with BOTOX.
 It’s important to remember, however, that wrinkles aren’t necessarily a bad thing; they can be key components of facial expressions and also enhance one’s personality!
-For those who personally are not a fan of the lines on their faces, Botox is a safe, tangible solution.
+For those who personally are not a fan of the lines on their faces, BOTOX is a safe, tangible solution.

-If you cannot see the lines while your face is relaxed, beginning Botox treatments is probably not the best move for you.
+If you cannot see the lines while your face is relaxed, beginning BOTOX treatments is probably not the best move for you.

 Always remember that ALL of us have lines and wrinkles, particularly when making large, pronounced facial expressions… even the youngest of us!

 As with any procedure, to determine the best practice for you, get in touch with a certified cosmetic facial plastic surgeon.
-In New York City, scheduling a consultation with a top expert like Dr. Konstantin is the best way to have your questions answered and your uncertainties resolved.
+In New York City, scheduling a consultation with a rejuvenation expert like Dr. Konstantin is the best way to have your questions answered and your uncertainties resolved.
 Happy injecting!